wlockwood/BlurDetection2/README.md

 # move images into subfolders based on their evaluation
 python process.py -i input_directory -m
 ```
-The saved json file has information on how blurry an image is, the higher the value, the less blurry the image.
+The saved json file has information on how sharp an image is, the higher the value, the sharper the image.

 ```json
 {